Andrejs1979/games-neltify/src/pages/industry/hospitality.md

     image: /img/pool-selfie.jpeg
     side: left
     text: >-
-      Unmerchant is a cutting-edge tool to run massive social media campaings and empower your customers to promote your brand.
+      Caragents is a cutting-edge tool to run massive social media campaings and empower your customers to promote your brand.
     title: Connect with your customers at scale
   - color: white